Spinal Decompression vs Chiropractic Care for Disc Pain

 Short answer

-Spinal decompression is designed to reduce pressure on discs and irritated nerves through controlled traction.
+Spinal decompression is designed to reduce pressure on irritated discs and nerves through controlled traction.
 Chiropractic care is designed to improve spinal motion, alignment, and nervous system function.
-For some people, the right plan may use both.
+For some disc-related cases, the right plan may use both.

 Comparison table